downtownadambrown/kinectic/README.md

 	- **Logo** - I used [Canva](https://www.canva.com) to design logo and favicon.
 You can view this under **Resources** in this document.
 The fonts used for the logo are Mont Thin and Alta which both are also from canva.

 	- **Icons** - I will be using icons from Font Awesome. more in the **Resources** section in this document.

+## Algorithms and Data Structure

+## Data Structure

+- The proposed plan for the Data Structure will be to use an Object composed of several arrays, all arrays must have equal sizes.
+  Each array will have sets of letters which will form a grid where the puzzle will be filled.
+When I think about it these are the challanges that come to mind:
+    - Game Logic Thoughts
+      - How many words will it be able to fill inside the grid?
+      - How will I trasverse the arrays to find the best location to fill a word?
+      - What happens when there are no words?
+      - How can the grid dynamically fill the words?
+      - How will empty spaces be filled?
+      - How do I not saturate a grid with too many words?
+      - How can orientations be checked and which orientations are allowed?
+      - How can I map every single UI square in the grid with the actual puzzle?
+      - What is the biggest word possible for the game?
+      - How big can the grid grow?
+      - How overlapping words will be filled in grid?How many is a sensible number?
+      - If grid is too small what will happen to the words?
+Can grid increase in size depending on the length of a word?
+      - How will I name variables?
+    - Generic Game Thoughts
+      - Where will be the words for a particular category be stored?
+And How can I make this easily edited rather than hard coded?
+      - How will the dashboard data be stored?
+      - How will user sign up data be stored?
+      - How will use sign up data be stored?
+      - How will sound be played and How can user switch it off?
+      - How will events for the grid be tracked?
+      - How will I have the code written in one file?
+Or split into sevral ones?
+- The above questions are initially what came to me when I think about it, my inital thought is to use 3 dimensional array and this is where I will start it.

+## Algorithms

+- When thinking about how to generate the puzzle this is where my starting point.
+This is my initial PseudoCode to get things started.

+- Program Start
+- Initialise Words Array
+- Initialise Puzzle Array
+- generatePuzzle (Words Array){
+  - If (Words Array Has Length AND Puzzle Array Does Not Exist)
+    - While (Puzzle Array Does not Exist)
+      - Fill Puzzle Array With Words Array
+      - If (Puzzle Does not Exist)
+        - Increase Array Size
+    - Fill Empty Spaces With Random Letters
+    - Return Puzzle
+- }
+- generatePuzzle(Words Array)

 # Technologies